SO_KEEPALIVE socket option

 The SO_KEEPALIVE socket option is valid only for protocols that support the notion of keep-alive (connection-oriented protocols).
 For TCP, the default keep-alive timeout is 2 hours and the keep-alive interval is 1 second.
 The default number of keep-alive probes varies based on the version of Windows.

-The SIO_KEEPALIVE_VALS control code enables or disables the per-connection setting of the TCP keep-alive option which specifies the TCP keep-alive timeout and interval.
-If TCP keep-alive is enabled with SO_KEEPALIVE, then the default TCP settings are used for keep-alive timeout and interval unless these values have been changed using SIO_KEEPALIVE_VALS.
+The SIO_KEEPALIVE_VALS control code can be used to enable or disable keep-alive, and adjust the timeout and interval, for a single connection.
+If keep-alive is enabled with SO_KEEPALIVE, then the default TCP settings are used for keep-alive timeout and interval unless these values have been changed using SIO_KEEPALIVE_VALS.

 On Windows Vista and later, the number of keep-alive probes (data retransmissions) is set to 10 and cannot be changed.